ontolex/morph/index.md

 Individual morphological processes (derivation, compounding, inflection) and their relation to lexical entries and forms are represented by designated subclasses of `ontolex:Rule` as described below.

-> Limitations: OntoLex-Morph is designed with a focus on deep morphology.
-Morphophonological rules *can* be modelled with OntoLex-Morph to a certain extent, but we expect phenomena such as assimilation, dissimilation and morphological "Level-2" rules to be more adequately handled by a separate vocabulary specialized in surface generation (transcription, text-to-speech, morphophonology).
+> Limitations: OntoLex-Morph is designed mainly with a focus on representing morph composition of forms and lexical entries and their grammatical meanings.
+Simpler morphophonological rules *can* be modelled with OntoLex-Morph, but we expect that some multi-level transformations might be too complex to be represented within the module.
+This could be more adequately handled by a separate vocabulary specialized in surface generation (transcription, text-to-speech, morphophonology).
+This does not prevent these forms to be modelled, but it might limit the transparency of description of the morphophonological transformation.

 </section>
 </section>